Child Who Is Overweight: Medical Evaluation

-- Your child's weight history, to see if your child has had an unusual change in rate of growth.
+- Your child's weight over time.
+This can show if your child has had an unusual change in growth.

-- What may have started the weight gain (such as an illness, family crisis or change, or medicine).
+- What may have started the weight gain.
+It could be an illness, family crisis or change, or medicine.

-- A family history of obesity, type 2 diabetes, heart disease, high blood pressure, and gallstones.
+- A family history of obesity, type 2 diabetes, heart disease, high blood pressure, or gallstones.

-- Sleeping problems your child may have, such as sleep apnea, which means your child stops breathing at times while asleep.
+- Sleeping problems your child may have, such as sleep apnea.

 - Past efforts to manage weight.

-Your doctor will look for physical or emotional reasons for your child's weight gain, including Prader-Willi syndrome, hypothyroidism, Cushing's syndrome (all of which are rare), or emotional causes such as depression, anxiety, and eating disorders.
+Your doctor will look for reasons for your child's weight gain.
+These may include conditions such as hypothyroidism and Cushing's syndrome.
+Your doctor also will look at emotional causes, such as depression, anxiety, and eating disorders.

 - High blood pressure.